 You can create these kinds of activities pretty easily on a Word document, or even just writing it in hand.
 However, if you want to make it even easier, you can pay a few bucks for a premium subscription to Quick Worksheets which has a template you can use.

 Back & Forth: Photocopiable Cooperative Pair Activities for Language Development is a book of excellent activities that doesn’t quite fit into the definition of an “Information Gap,” but it’s pretty close.
-Instead of describing it here, though, I’m just going to recommend you view a few sample pages from the book.
+Instead of describing it here, though, I’m just going to recommend you view an example I shared here.

 As always, feedback is welcome.